 The Astronomy Behind the Number

 The four-minute figure is not a Jyotish convention.
 It is the direct consequence of how the Earth rotates.
-The Earth completes one rotation relative to the stars in roughly 23 hours and 56 minutes, and during that single rotation the entire 360 degree zodiac rises across the eastern horizon.
+The Earth completes one rotation relative to the stars in roughly 23 hours and 56 minutes, and during that single rotation the entire 360-degree zodiac rises across the eastern horizon.
 Divide 360 degrees by the number of minutes in a sidereal day, and the result is almost exactly one quarter of a degree per minute, which works out to one degree of the rising zodiac for every four minutes of clock time.
-The sidereal day is what astronomers call this rotation, and it is the same number that ancient Indian astronomy already used for its tatkalika calculations.
+The sidereal day is what astronomers call this rotation, and the same rotation rate is what any instantaneous Lagna calculation has to use.

 The practical meaning of this number is what makes Vedic astrology so different from a casual horoscope.
 Most other layers of a Western horoscope (Sun sign, Moon sign, planet in sign) move slowly enough that the time of day does not really matter.
 The Vedic लग्न (Lagna) is the exception.
 It is the point of the zodiac literally rising over the horizon at the moment of birth, and that point moves at the speed of the Earth's rotation, which is about as fast as anything in classical astronomy moves.

-Within a four minute window, the Lagna advances by one degree.
+Within a four-minute window, the Lagna advances by one degree.
 Within an hour, it advances by fifteen degrees, which is half a sign.
-Within two hours, it crosses an entire 30 degree rashi.
-That is the full mechanical reason behind the saying that twins born ten or fifteen minutes apart can have visibly different charts even though every other planetary placement is the same.
-The rest of the chart is patient.
-The Lagna is not.
+Within two hours, it crosses an entire 30-degree rashi.
+That is the mechanical reason twins born ten or fifteen minutes apart can have visibly different charts even when the other planetary placements are almost identical: the rest of the chart moves slowly, but the Lagna keeps pace with the Earth's rotation.

 Why Vedic Astrology Cares So Much About This